pcmarts/Collab-Room-Telegram-App/replit.md

 ## Changelog

+- July 29, 2025. **COMPLETED**: Added Telegram notification for collab request confirmation
+  - **New Feature**: When users send collab requests, they now receive immediate confirmation notifications via Telegram
+  - **Message Content**: "Your collab request has been sent to [Company Name] for their collab [Collab Type].
+If they approve it, you'll be matched and able to connect via the My Matches section.
+You'll also get a notification here when that happens."
+  - **Implementation**: Created notifyRequesterRequestSent() function in server/telegram.ts
+  - **Integration**: Added notification call to POST /api/requests endpoint immediately after request creation
+  - **User Experience**: Sets clear expectations about next steps and provides quick access to My Matches
+  - **Interactive Buttons**: Includes "View My Matches" and "Launch Collab Room" buttons for easy navigation
+  - **Personalization**: Includes actual company name and collaboration type from database
+  - **Timing**: Sent immediately after request submission alongside existing host notification
 - July 29, 2025. **COMPLETED**: Enhanced discovery cards UX with improved layout and visual hierarchy
   - Redesigned card layout: Company name → "Looking for" → Collaboration type pill → Description
   - Changed "Looking For" to lowercase "Looking for" for friendlier tone